What Is Experiential Multifamily Marketing (And How It Can Benefit Your Property)

 In Belgium, Coke partnered up with the new James Bond movie SkyFall.
 Commuters were challenged in a local train station to jump across platforms in 70 seconds with obstacles in the way.
 As a result, the winners received exclusive tickets to the movie premiere and a bottle of Coke Zero.

 Additionally, Coke used a high-tech vending machine installed in malls in Lahore, Pakistan, and New Delhi, India.
 The machines aimed to help people separated by political reasons to resolve their differences, connect, and share a happy moment.

 Why Coke’s Campaign Worked

-Consistency, relevance, wild creativity are the three most defining characters of Coke’s “Open Happiness” experiential marketing campaign.
+Consistency, relevance, and wild creativity are the three most defining characteristics of Coke’s “Open Happiness” experiential marketing campaign.

 Consistency: Since the campaign’s inception, hundreds of videos have been produced for “Open Happiness.”
 Both commercials and real-world events deliver a seamlessly integrated message: Coke is for your happy moment.
 Whether you are in the video or watching the video, you invariantly experience the joy from the scene.

 Relevance: Coke’s change of brand message began as a response to a culture shift in our society.
 In a world of uncertainties, people are yearning for a place of comfort and optimism.
 With a unified “happiness” message and customized local campaign executions, Coke made itself relevant to customers emotionally and geographically.

 Creativity: “Open Happiness” deserves applause because it took digital beyond the internet and made technology interesting in real life.
 When combined with creativity, even a vending machine can become a source of entertainment.
 After all, happiness often finds us when we least expect it!